 Under Obamacare, all Qualified Health Plans on an individual state’s health insurance marketplace must cover certain services.
-These are called essential health benefits, and they include emergency services; prescription drugs; pregnancy, maternity, and newborn care; mental health; preventive services, and more.
+These are called essential health benefits, and they include emergency services; prescription drugs; pregnancy, maternity, and newborn care; mental health; preventive services; and more.

-You can see the full list of essential health benefits here.
+See the full list of essential health benefits here.

 Now that you have a better idea of the benefits available to you, you’re ready to pick a health plan.
 But how much will it cost?

 In general, what you pay will depend on your income and number of dependents.
-If you’re shopping for health insurance on NY State of Health, you may notice that the health plans are divided into four categories: Bronze, Silver, Gold, and Platinum.
+If you’re shopping for health insurance on NY State of Health, you may notice that the health plans fall into four categories: Bronze, Silver, Gold, and Platinum.
 These categories show how you and your health plan share costs; they’re not a rating of the health plan itself or an indication of the quality of care you may receive while covered under the plan.